AmilaRanasingheWork/Vinea/README.md

 # Vinea
 Vinea is a web program where a customer or other entity can search for different kinds of wines and get additional information regarding specific wine.
 The program was created using ASP.NET Core frame.
 HTML + CSS was used for the visual aspect of the program.
 (The program will be developed further).

 UPDATE: Vinea web program has changed to run locally for the time being.
+UPDATE: Vinea web program is undergoing an implementation of user names.
+UPDATE: Hamburger menu is under developing as well.